 Learning Chinese can be difficult for many westerners because, unlike Spanish or French, Chinese is completely different from English.
-There is no alphabet, you have to recognize and pronounce tones, and the grammar is so different (there is no word for yes or no in Chinese!)
+There is no alphabet (although there is a system called pinyin), you have to recognize and pronounce tones, and the grammar can be very different.

 Thankfully, we live in a technological world, rich with free information and tools that can empower you to learn Chinese on your own time, anywhere, for free! (or for very small cost).

 We took a look at some of the most fun, bizarrely innovative, and useful free Mandarin Chinese learning apps to get you on the road to fluency.

 - FluentU – A new way to learn

 - ChineseSkill: Fun, simple and convenient (save Pandas)

 - TutorMandarin.net — Personal Online Chinese Tutor (premium app)